CarlHaze/React-Node-MongoApp/README.md

 this can be used for any route as an aditional argument. express calls these functions in order and this function will be a gatekeeper values in password get base64 encoded pretty funny work around what we type into password and username fails but console outputs a Bas64 string that we can use brute force attack would just go right through it

+**File upload security**

+We do not want to allow injections or malicious attacks. using MongoDB stops potential sql injection we do not want to let users submit a value that can be interpreted as an object instead of a simple string because the object could hold mongoDB commands in addition we will want to strip any html from the values. so we will clean data when we create a new animal or edit and exsisting animal creating reusable middleware for this:

+    function cleanupData(req, res, next) {
+    if (typeof req.body.name != "string") req.body.name = ""
+    if (typeof req.body.species != "string") req.body.species = ""
+    if (typeof req.body._id != "string") req.body._id = ""
+    }

+this function takes what is input and if it is not a string will convert it into an empty field

+## Multi part form handling
+with normal async (json) forms or html froms we use the following
+    app.use(express.json()) //if browser sends json(async) to the server we can then access that data app.use(express.urlencoded({ extended: false })) //if someone is just submiting an html form we want to access that data

+however this application uses multi part forms so we need a package to easily handle this, we only need this if we want users to send us files
+    npm install multer